Orange-OpenSource/IOT-Map-Component/README.md

 <ins>Templates</ins> can be used to define marker templates, setting one or several markers attributes.
 By setting **template** attribute, marker inherits template attributes.

 3 templates are defined:
-- ‘circle’ for objects,
+- *circle* for objects,
-- ‘square’ for a second representation of objects,
+- *square* for a second representation of objects,
-- ‘poi‘ for points of interest.
+- *poi* for points of interest.

 <img src="doc/templates.png">